Stephen Doughty: Labour in government

 Doughty was again re-elected at the 2024 general election with a decreased vote share of 44.5% and a decreased majority of 11,767.
-Shortly after he was appointed Minister of State for Europe, North America and Overseas Territories in the Foreign, Commonwealth and Development Office.
+Shortly afterwards, he was appointed Minister of State for Europe, North America and Overseas Territories in the Foreign, Commonwealth and Development Office.

+In a debate in the House of Commons in March 2024, Doughty recognized the expulsion of Armenians from Nagorno-Karabakh as ethnic cleansing, raised the issue of protecting Armenia's cultural heritage, and strongly urged the House to provide more assistance to the Armenian refugees.

-As Foreign Office Minister Stephen has criticised the government of Georgia over its crackdown on free speech and LGBT rights, saying that it is 'clear that the direction of the Georgian Dream party risks undermining freedom of expression and assembly and further discriminating against and stigmatising Georgia's LGBT+ community, including through the introduction of the Law on Family Values, and that he has raised 'concerns over recent legislative changes' with the Georgian Foreign Minister Darchiashvili.
+As Foreign Office Minister Stephen has criticised the government of Georgia over its crackdown on free speech and LGBT rights, saying that it is 'clear that the direction of the Georgian Dream party risks undermining freedom of expression and assembly and further discriminating against and stigmatising Georgia's LGBT+ community, including through the introduction of the Law on Family Values, and that he has raised 'concerns over recent legislative changes' with Georgian Foreign Minister Ilia Darchiashvili.

+Doughty condemned the mass killings and atrocities committed by the Rapid Support Forces (RSF) during their capture of El Fasher, Sudan, in late October 2025.
+He described the reports of civilian executions and torture as "horrifying and deeply alarming".

+In July 2026, he was reappointed to the new government as Minister of State at the Foreign, Commonwealth and Development Office by Andy Burnham.

 Personal life

 Doughty lives in the Splott area of Cardiff.
 He has been a Cub and Scout leader since 2004, and is a Cardiff City season ticket holder.
-He features in the Pinc List of leading Welsh LGBT figures.
+He has featured in the Pinc List of leading Welsh LGBTQ+ figures every year from 2017 to 2024.
 He is a Christian.
 He came out as gay to family and friends in his late 20s.